Sunrise, Florida Woman To Be Sentenced For Role in Eight Figure Business Fraud Scheme

 Were You a Victim of Business Fraud in South Florida?

 We can help.
 At Pike & Lustig, LLP, our top-rated business & consumer fraud lawyers have helped many people recover full financial compensation for their damages.
 If you were a victim for fraud, please do not hesitate to contact us today for a free review of your legal claim.
-With offices in West Palm Beach and Miami, we are committed advocates for individuals and businesses throughout South Florida.
+With offices in West Palm Beach, Wellington and Miami, we are committed advocates for individuals and businesses throughout South Florida.